michaelandhsm2/big-data-mining-course/hw3/README.md

 + (30pt) Given the Reuters-21578 dataset, please calculate all k-shingles and output the set representation of the text dataset as a matrix.
 + (30pt) Given the set representation, compute the minhash signatures of all documents using MapReduce.
 + (40pt) Implement the LSH algorithm by MapReduce and output the resulting candidate pairs of similar documents.
-+ (Bonus) Implement K-nearest neighbor (KNN) search using LSH and compare its performance with linear search.

 ### Output Format